stedolan/counterexamples/src/distinctness-recursion.md

 counterexample](distinctness-injectivity.md), so read that first for context.)

-When checking distinctness of two types that contain type variables, a straightforward approach is to attempt to unify them and see whether there is a common unifier.
+When checking distinctness of two types that contain type variables, one approach is to attempt to unify them and see whether there is a common unifier.
 (Be careful!
 It is easy to [assume injectivity](distinctness-injectivity.md) this way).

 Unification can fail because of the _occurs check_, under which a type